agnibha-chatterjee/sqlite-ui/README.md

 ### User Flow 4 - Executing correct custom queries works as intended

-This test suite checks the functionality related to executing custom queries and displaying their results.
+This set of tests checks the functionality related to executing custom queries and displaying their results.

 - **renders the query editor and the query result**: Ensures that the query editor and the query result components are rendered correctly.
 - **executes a query and displays the result**: Verifies that a custom query can be executed and its result is displayed correctly.

 ### User Flow 5 - Executing incorrect custom queries works as intended (i.e. the query error component is rendered)

-This test suite verifies the functionality related to executing incorrect custom queries and displaying error messages.
+This set of tests verifies the functionality related to executing incorrect custom queries and displaying error messages.

 - **executing a query on a table that does not exist displays an error**: Checks if an error is displayed when a query is executed on a non-existent table.
 - **executing a query on a table that does not exist displays the correct error message**: Ensures that the correct error message is displayed when a query is executed on a non-existent table.

 ### User Flow 6 - Query history updates as expected

-This test suite checks the functionality related to updating the query history.
+This set of tests checks the functionality related to updating the query history.

 - **executing a valid query adds it to the query history**: Verifies that a valid query is added to the query history.
 - **executing an invalid query does not add it to the query history**: Ensures that an invalid query is not added to the query history.

 ### User Flow 7 - Persisting and clearing query history works as expected

-This test suite verifies the functionality related to persisting and clearing the query history.
+This set of tests verifies the functionality related to persisting and clearing the query history.

 - **persisting query history survives a page refresh**: Checks if the persisted query history is retained after a page refresh.
 - **persisting query history adds correct local storage entry**: Ensures that the correct entry is added to the local storage when the query history is persisted.